Inedo/inedo-docs/Content/proget/api/security/groups/list.md

 :::

 ## Command Specification (CLI)
-The `security groups list` command is used to list all group in ProGet and return the number of members in each.
+The `security groups list` command is used to list all Groups in ProGet and return the number of group members in each.

-**Listing all existing groups** requires no additional options:
+**Listing all existing Groups** requires no additional options:

 ```bash
 pgutil security groups list